-Proof of Stake (PoS) is one variety of blockchain consensus rules in which users who hold a specific blockchain’s coin— and only users who hold that blockchain’s coin— are allowed to participate in validation.
+Proof of Stake (PoS) is one variety of blockchain consensus algorithm in which users who hold a specific blockchain’s coin— and only users who hold that blockchain’s coin— are allowed to participate in validation.
 These individuals, known as “stakers,” help the network to validate transactions and create new blocks.

 In recent years, Proof of Stake has become one of the most popular blockchain consensus protocols.
 As of the time of writing, the top 10 Proof of Stake projects by market capitalization contain over $6.7 billion dollars in digital assets.
 This figure is even higher if modified Proof of Stake consensus mechanisms, such as Delegated Proof of Stake (DPoS), are included.

 With the eventual release of Serenity (also known as Ethereum 2.0), roughly 50 more cryptocurrencies in the top 100 market cap rankings will likely be using Proof of Stake.
 Thus, the importance of this specific consensus mechanism is expected to increase significantly in the coming years.

 In this article, we’ll explain exactly how Proof of Stake works and explore some of the projects that use it.
 We will also overview a few of the known limitations to Proof of Stake and explain how hybrid consensus rules might be the most ideal consensus method.

 What Is Proof of Stake?

 Proof of Stake is one specific variety of consensus mechanism that blockchain networks use to come to agreement on which transactions should be approved and which should be rejected.

 While Proof of Work is perhaps the most famous blockchain consensus protocol, as it’s used on the Bitcoin network, there are a number of other prominent examples, including Proof of Stake (PoS).
 Other examples include Delegated Proof of Stake (DPoS), Proof of Authority (PoA), and Proof of Capacity (PoC).